 November 2014 review of recent studies relevant to digital, social and news media, with a focus on advertising and online journalistic practices.

-2014 from Harvard’s Shorenstein Center synthesizing a wider variety of industry data, surveys and academic literature in order to look at fundamental shifts in the media ecosystem.
+2014 paper from Harvard’s Shorenstein Center synthesizing a wide variety of industry data, surveys and academic literature to look at fundamental shifts in the media ecosystem.

 2014 article from the University of Copenhagen on how, when public space meets common knowledge, power can shift from established authority to the people